-- Dingo – looks like a dog, but is not a dog.
-Can be dangerous when spotted in a pack.
+- Dingo – looks like a dog but is not a dog.
+It can be dangerous when spotted in a pack.
 Please don’t feed them, and keep an eye on small kids when dingo is close by.

 - Crocodiles – There are two types of crocodiles in Australia, freshwater and saltwater (commonly called salties).
 Freshies are small and timid.
 On the other hand, salties are a completely different story – don’t come close, don’t shoot selfies with them.
 They are opportunists and machines designed to kill.

 - Goannas – they are con artists, will get too locked ice boxes, jump from trees and access stuck up high stuff that looked safely stored.
 Keep small children and pets away.

 - Kangaroos and wallabies – I love them, fluffy and beautiful, except Red Kangaroos – they are big and could be aggressive.
 I’m always wary around them.

 - “Drop bears“ – predatory version of koala, it can attack people by dropping onto their heads from above when they walk beneath them.
 While this hoax may seem legit, it is not – that’s just a hoax designed to scare tourists.
 Koalas exist, but it’s very uncommon to spot them while camping.

 Basic outback camping equipment

-Below are basic equipment items when you are outback camping with tent:
+Below are basic equipment items when you are outback camping with a tent:

 - A tent